s2004Dev/BAT/README.md

 `@CommandClass` annotation.

 **The name of the method will be used to name the command, unless stated otherwise.**
-If you don't want the command to have the same name as the method you can use the parameter`value` to give them a different one.
+If you don't want the command to have the same name as the method you can use the parameter `value` to give them a different one.

+You can call the command with multiple different names at the same time with the parameter `aliases`.

 ### @Help